CrazyHorseHQ/midwife_client/doc/api.md

 #Introduction

 This page serves as the API doc for the SMART API.
 In it, we've tried to describe all of the requests and resources that the API will serve.
-We've purposely steered clear of describing each and every field in each and every call—such API docs rapidly grow in our experience—and instead supply examples of each request-response combo as the most effective way to show how to use the API.
-Many of the fields are self-explanatory but where necessary we provide a description.
+We've purposely steered clear of describing each and every field in each and every call—such API docs rapidly grow in our experience—and instead are using examples for each request and response as a way to document the API.
+The fields are pretty self-explanatory but where necessary we provide a description.

 As with anything, this is far from perfect or 100% accurate, so if you spot an inaccuracy or have a question about any of the content, please let us know at [The Product Works](http://www.theproduct.works/about-us/)